nimbus8/repss/README.md

   appropriate (still, the focus is on **were**, b/c I have thing for **were**):

   Were he to have scheduled the appointment properly, at 2 he would be due at the dentist.
 In which case, judging by time, I'd imagine he were on his way there right now.
-If not, had he failed miserably as he is known to do from time to time(the clown he is), I wouldn't have the faintest idea where he may be.
+If not, had he failed miserably as he is known to do from time to time(the clown he is), I wouldn't have the faintest /[(idea | clue)] where he may be.

   If he had scheduled the appointment properly, at 2 ... .... .... ...